ebzzry/barf/README.md

 interfaces.
 This is not exhaustive and only covers the commands listed [here](#commands).

 For the lazy and impatient, click [here](#frombinary).
 Only Linux x86-64 binaries, for now.
-You still need the the items in [system dependencies](#systemdependencies), for the program to work.
+You still need the the items in [runtime dependencies](#runtimedependencies), for the program to work.

 This program was salvaged from [ebzzry/scripts](https://github.com/ebzzry/scripts), turning it into a repository of its own, to make it easier to distribute.
 In this document, the `$` symbol